 Input Layer: This is where the training observations are fed.

 Hidden Layers: These are the intermediate layers between the input and output layers.
 The deep neural network learns about the relationships involved in data in this component.

 Let’s start by loading the required libraries.

-import torch import torchvision from torchvision import transforms, datasets import torch.nn as nn import torch.nn.functional as F import torch.optim as optim
+1import torch 2import torchvision 3from torchvision import transforms, datasets 4 5import torch.nn as nn 6import torch.nn.functional as F 7import torch.optim as optim

 We will use the popular MNIST dataset in this guide.
 The MNIST dataset (Modified National Institute of Standards and Technology) is a large database of handwritten digits that was created by re-mixing the samples from NIST's original datasets.
 It contains 60,000 training images and 10,000 testing images, and it is a popular dataset used for image classification.

 Each image in the dataset has dimensions of 28 by 28 pixels and contains a centered, grayscale digit.
 The model will take the image as input, and it will output one of the ten possible digits (0 through 9).